Junnanella/Packed/journals/karmina.md

+# July 17
+Today I helped complete views.py, I worked alongside Josiah to complete it.
+After having some trouble I was able to complete a couple functions with delete, get, put and post methods.
+Now we will begin helping Junella with the front end since she has been working on it all on her own while we completed the back end.
+I'm nervous to start the front end as I don't feel too confident in Javascript and React but my team has been super great and helpful so I know we'll figure it out together.

 # July 16
 Today my team and I pair programmed for a while to create a view for our model.
 It was really helpful to see how my teammates worked through problems and see their thought process in action.
 I also made some other updates to the views.py, I updated the encoders to include the name of Foreign Key encoders and added the "id" property that was missing.
 I'm excited to come back tomorrow and finish the views.py, I still have some kinks to work out but I hope they can be fixed tomorrow.